maniac0r/roon-hass/README.md

 TO-DO:

-* Connect to Roon websockets api directly instead of using the nodeJS proxy.
+* [DONE] Connect to Roon websockets api directly instead of using the nodeJS proxy.
-* Support playback of media files (if only I could find out how in the api)
+* [NOT POSSIBLE] Support playback of media files (if only I could find out how in the api)
-* Support text to speach playback
+* Support text to speech playback [DONE WITH WORKAROUND - more info soon]
 * Support of notifications and alarm signals on Roon zones.
-* Optimize zones adding/removal.
+[DONE WITH WORKAROUND - more info soon]
 * cleanup code / pep8 compliance